What we do

 The challenge

-Jordan exists in a region where natural resources are scarce, distributions of wealth are highly concentrated and livelihoods are negatively impacted by climate change, population growth and global competition.
+Jordan exists in a region where natural resources are scarce, distributions of wealth are highly concentrated and livelihoods are negatively impacted by climate change, and population growth.

 At Mercy Corps, we acknowledge that these challenges are complex.
 That’s why, in addition to providing critical immediate relief for vulnerable populations, we partner with government, civil society, and private sector leaders to design and implement creative, long-term solutions.